ItsAnkitPatelSecond/ItsAnkitPatelSecond/README.md

 ## <img src="/../AssestsBranch/Hi.gif" height="25"> Hi there friend, I’m Ankit!
 #### 🤖 Software Engineer | 💻 Programmer | 🎬 Anime Lover

 Welcome to my Github profile!
-I'm a software engineer with a passion for programming and a love for anime.
-I'm always working on cool projects and learning new technologies, currently focusing on learning C++.
+I'm a software engineer from India with a passion for programming and a love for anime.
+I'm always working on cool projects and learning new technologies, currently focusing on learning javascript.

 ### 🔭 What's new?